 It’s safer this way, and cheaper in the long run.
 That’s because using coolant instead of water will keep the engine safe and, again, you won’t have to spend big bucks on repairs.

-Using water as coolant.
+Using Water as Coolant.
 Pros:

 - It’s cheaper (practically free)